graphprotocol/indexer/packages/indexer-service/README.md

   --postgres-database  Postgres database name                [string] [required]

 Network Subgraph
-  --network-subgraph-endpoint  Endpoint to query the network subgraph from
+  --network-subgraph-deployment  Network subgraph deployment            [string] --network-subgraph-endpoint    Endpoint to query the network subgraph from
                                                              [string] [required]

-State Channels
-  --wallet-worker-threads       Number of worker threads for the server wallet
+  --network-subgraph-auth-token  Bearer token to require for /network queries
+                                                                        [string]
+  --serve-network-subgraph       Whether to serve the network subgraph at
+                                 /network             [boolean] [default: false] --allocation-syncing-interval  Interval (in ms) for syncing indexer allocations from the network
-                                                           [number] [default: 8]
+                                                      [number] [default: 120000]
-  --wallet-skip-evm-validation  Whether to skip EVM-based validation of state
-                                channel transitions    [boolean] [default: true]

 Options:
+  --version                Show version number                         [boolean] --help                   Show help                                   [boolean] --gcloud-profiling       Whether to enable Google Cloud profiling
+                                                      [boolean] [default: false]
-  --version                Show version number                         [boolean] --help                   Show help                                   [boolean] --free-query-auth-token  Auth token that clients can use to query for free
+  --free-query-auth-token  Auth token that clients can use to query for free
                                                                          [array]
+  --client-signer-address  Address that signs query fee receipts from a known
+                           client                                       [string]
 ```

 # Copyright